podio/conssert/README.md

 It provides a declarative syntax to navigate and lookup key/value pairs in nested data structures;
 allowing partial assertions, conditional assertions, check certain properties, and more.

 Conssert is designed for simplicity, robustness, and extensibility.
-Particularly, it avoids index lookups so you can easily test changing data (e.g., integration tests with reusable fixtures or system tests that rely on external services).
+Particularly, it is well suited for testing changing data (e.g., integration tests with reusable fixtures or system tests that rely on external services).

 Conssert is completely agnostic of the testing framework.

 It is not a schema validation library.
 Although is possible to check types with it, Conssert is intended for content verification.

 ### Usage.